 Why does the snow stay so long on the treated surface?

-This can have several causes: The dry ice snow layer is too heavy or thick or the surface being treated is providing an insulating effect.
+Lasting snow can have several causes.
+The dry ice snow layer is too heavy or thick, or the surface is providing an insulating effect.
 The dry ice snow takes longer to evaporate when applied to insulating materials like carpeting or food items like flour.

 When the dry ice snow layer takes longer than 30 seconds to evaporate, some insects may survive the treatment.

 How can I tell how much gas is left in the bottle?